 The basic side panel gives you a standard two extra buttons, while the second and third start piling them on like nobody's business, giving up to 19 in total.
 These will no doubt come in handy if you're a keen MMO or MOBA person who likes having dozens of macro commands at your disposal, but even if you're not there are plenty of other things you could use them for as well, such as every media control under the sun, or a barrage of keyboard shortcuts.

 You also get a choice of five DPI profiles on its central button beneath the scroll wheel, but this can easily be remapped to another one that's easier to reach if you download Razer's Synapse software.
-I particularly like that you have the option of being able to change your DPI on the fly, too, allowing you to get back to the action sooner without the faff of having to press another button.
+It's particularly cool that you have the option of briefly changing your DPI on the fly, allowing you to get back to the action sooner without the faff of having to press another button.
 Instead, you can simply hold one down to slow things down, and then let go again when you want to return to normal speed.
 There are, admittedly, plenty of cheaper mice that have dedicated 'sniper' buttons for this sort of thing, such as the Asus ROG Gladius II and the Logitech G502 Hero, but at least here you have the option to assigning this function to any button you like.

 Read more in our Razer Naga Trinity review